theRealAph/ScopeLocals/README.md

 In general, for the reasons we've listed above, extent local variables are likely to be useful in many cases where thread local variables are used today.
-We continue to support thread local variables, even in Project Loom's new virtual threads, even though they're not ideal when threads are very numerous.
+We continue to support thread local variables, even with virtual threads, despite them not being ideal when threads are very numerous.

 The first thing to do is determine whether migrating thread local to extent local variables is appropriate.
 If in your application thread